 “NOT ALL CASHMERE IS EQUAL – WE ARE COMMITTED TO HAVING THE MOST SUSTAINABLE AND TRACEABLE CASHMERE ON THE MARKET”

 For our herders, their livestock is their livelihood, so it’s important that the goats are well cared for.
 Not only that, but happy goats have healthier undercoats.
 As a responsible retailer, we choose our suppliers very carefully and are committed to ensuring high standards of animal welfare.
-We’re proud to work with the suppliers to ensure the herders have the right support to ensure these unique animals continue to thrive.

 We care about how we make our products, the materials we use and the people who make them.
 We care about the environment too, and are working hard to create a more sustainable system for cashmere production.
 Our herders are given training in animal welfare practices and land management to help avoid overgrazing and desertification of the grasslands.
 This also means the goats get to live on healthier land, ultimately improving the quality of the fibre and meaning the herders are more likely to get a better price.
 And because we select suppliers who work directly with herders, it helps us to ensure that care and attention is given all the way from the goat to the finished garment.

 We’re a pioneering member of the Sustainable Fibre Alliance (SFA) – a non-profit UK-based organisation working across the extended cashmere supply chain.
 Our commitment is to work with the SFA to develop a best practice standard and to work more collaboratively with our peers to ensure we can have a wider and more lasting impact on the industry.